five8Nf/OOPS-The-Puzzle-Game/README.md

 This is a test based "RPG" game where you are a random person running around the world doing strange things.
 player has 5 lives and 100 hp
+player will pick between a few weapons: Sword, Bow, Stick or The Quasirhombicosidodecahedron
 The player would wake up in a cave and can go left or right
 right: pit of doom/portal
 if entered pit of doom the player will die and lose 1 life